Published on: Jun 3, 2015. Last updated: Sep 5, 2018.

 So with the added power of the industrial capacitors, the spark length was far greater than the 23 inches it needed to arc inside the coil form.

-Here is a couple of other secondary coil failures where the high voltage have punched through the secondary coil form or arced on the inside.
+Here is some other secondary coil failures where the high voltage have punched through the secondary coil form or arced on the inside.

 A faint flash-over on the inside.